 The curiously coiffured US potential president — who once suggested Hillary Clinton wore a wig — once said: “The beauty of me is that I’m very rich.”

-Posted by GPD on February 11, 2016, With 3345 Reads Filed under Government & Politics.
+Posted by GPD on February 11, 2016, With 3348 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.